B1 Intermediate Course · Unit 1 of 20

 Writing

-Task: Write a short paragraph about your work experience or career goals.
+Write a paragraph (80-120 words) about your work experience or career goals.
+Use the present perfect at least three times.

-• Something you haven't done yet but would like to do
+• Mention something you have not done yet but want to do

 0 words